davepinch/pinchy.cc/content/topics/places/cities/united-states/washington/grays-harbor-county/aberdeen/aberdeen.md

 ---
 title: "Aberdeen, Washington"
 borders: Grays Harbor
-city of:
-  - Grays Harbor County
+city of: Grays Harbor County
-  - Washington
 nicknames:
   - Gateway to the Olympic Peninsula
   - The Hellhole of the Pacific